-Most Common Scheduling Techniques
+Most Common Project Planning and Scheduling Techniques

-Critical Path Method
+Critical Path Method (CPM)

-The critical path is the longest path of the network diagram.
+The critical path is the longest path of the project network diagram.
 In this method, activities are listed, activity durations are determined, dependencies between the activities are established and the longest path is identified by making forward and backward calculations.
-The critical path method is a visual technique which enables to show activities, activity dependencies and durations in the same diagram.
+The critical path method is a visual technique that enables to show activities, activity dependencies, and durations in the same diagram.

 In this method, activities are listed, activity durations are determined by using three estimate techniques, dependencies between the activities are established and the longest path is identified by making forward and backward calculations.

 The three estimate techniques are;

 Simply put, the most likely estimate refers to the most possible time required to complete the task.
 Optimistic Estimate refers to the shortest time required to complete the task.
 Pessimistic Estimate refers to the longest time required to complete the task.
 The expected time of the task is calculated by using these three estimates.

 In PERT Method, project completion time relies on the calculation of the expected duration for each activity.
 The critical path method is used in conjunction with the PERT Method.
 You can determine the critical path of the project by performing forward, backward calculations.
 However PERT is a time-consuming method that requires software to implement.
 If you want to learn more, you can read this article related to the usage of the PERT Method.